kaizen-ai/kaizenflow/documentation/general/code_style.md

 # Functions

-## Arguments

-- Avoid using `bool` arguments
+## Avoid using non-exclusive `bool` arguments

 - While a simple `True`/`False` switch may suffice for today's needs, very often more flexibility is eventually needed
 - If more flexibility is needed for a `bool` argument, you are faced with the choice of
 - Adding another parameter (then parameter combinations grow exponentially and may not all make sense)
 - Changing the parameter type to something else
 - Either way, you have to change the function interface
 - To maintain flexibility from the start, opt for a `str` parameter "mode", which is allowed to take a small well-defined set of values.
 - If an implicit default is desirable, consider making the default value of the parameter `None`.
 This is only a good route if the default operation is non-controversial / intuitively obvious.

 ## Try to make functions work on multiple types